Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against of SCWorx Corp. (WORX)

-LOS ANGELES, May 20, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming June 29, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of SCWorx Corp. (“SCWorx” or the “Company”) (NASDAQ: WORX) investors who purchased shares between April 13, 2020 and April 17, 2020, inclusive (the “Class Period).
+LOS ANGELES, May 27, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming June 29, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of SCWorx Corp. (“SCWorx” or the “Company”) (NASDAQ: WORX) investors who purchased shares between April 13, 2020 and April 17, 2020, inclusive (the “Class Period").

 If you suffered a loss on your SCWorx investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information here or contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, via email shareholders@glancylaw.com or visit our website at www.glancylaw.com to learn more about your rights.